Romani people in Canada: Recent

-Starting in 2008, Roma immigration from Hungary began to increase.
-That year Hungary fell into recession, and violence and discrimination against Roma increased.
+Starting in 2008, Romani immigration from Hungary began to increase.
+That year, Hungary fell into recession, and violence and discrimination against Roma increased.
 Many Roma in Hungary live in squalor.
-In 2011 Roma asylum seekers from Hungary numbered 4,400, but most of these claims were either rejected or withdrawn.
+In 2011, Roma asylum seekers from Hungary numbered 4,400, but most of these claims were either rejected or withdrawn.
 Immigration Minister Jason Kenney was quoted as saying in 2012 "If they subsequently withdraw their own claim, they’re telling us that in fact they don’t need Canada’s protection, that they’re not victims of persecution, and that’s… a bogus claim.
 It’s a fake claim."

 The government has since pushed to reduce Hungarian Roma immigration.
 In December 2012, Hungary was added to a list of "Safe Countries", which would make refugee claims harder.

 On September 5, 2012, prominent Canadian commentator Ezra Levant broadcast a commentary "The Jew vs. the Gypsies" on The Source in which he accused the Romani people of being a group of criminals saying:These are gypsies, a culture synonymous with swindlers.
 The phrase gypsy and cheater have been so interchangeable historically that the word has entered the English language as a verb: he gypped me.
 Well the gypsies have gypped us.
 Too many have come here as false refugees.
 And they come here to gyp us again and rob us blind as they have done in Europe for centuries … They’re gypsies.
 And one of the central characteristics of that culture is that their chief economy is theft and begging.

 In March 2013, Levant apologized for his remarks, stating that "I attacked a particular group, and painted them all with the same brush.
 And to those I hurt, I'm sorry" and expressed hope that this "will serve as an example of what not to do when commenting on social issues."
 The Canadian Broadcast Standards Council (CBSC) subsequently ruled, in September 2013, that Levant's broadcast was “in violation of the Canadian Association of Broadcasters’ Code of Ethics and Equitable Portrayal Code,” and that his comments about the Roma were "abusive and unduly discriminatory against an ethnic group, and violated other provisions of the [code] regarding negative portrayal, stereotyping, stigmatization and degradation."
 The council noted that Levant had already issued two on-air apologies, and as such, he would not be ordered to issue another.

+In March 2023, a Romani couple from Romania drowned while attempting to cross the Saint Lawrence River with their infant children.
+The family was ordered to be deported that same month, but decided to escape to the United States instead of heading back to Romania.